High blood pressure and diet

 Hypertension - diet

-Among the many lifestyle changes you can make to prevent or treat high blood pressure, improving your diet is proven to help you control your blood pressure, lose weight, and decrease your chance of heart disease and stroke.
+Making changes to your diet is a proven way to help control high blood pressure.
+These changes can also help you lose weight and lower your chance of heart disease and stroke.

 HEART HEALTHY DIET

-Choose lean protein foods -- soy, fish, skinless chicken, very lean meat, and fat-free or 1% dairy products.
+- Choose lean protein foods.
+These include soy, fish, skinless chicken, very lean meat, and fat-free or 1% fat dairy products.

-Pay attention to how foods are prepared.
+- Pay attention to how foods are prepared.
 Healthy ways to cook fish, chicken, and lean meats are broiling, grilling, poaching, and baking.
+Avoid adding high-fat dressings or sauces.

 Other tips include: